Mavis0210/global-layoffs-analysis-2020-2025/README.md

-The goal of this project was to take a messy raw dataset, clean it properly using SQL, and turn it into a clear and interactive dashboard in Power BI.
-It forms part of my broader data analytics portfolio.
+The goal of this project was to take a messy real-world dataset, clean and structure it using SQL, and build a polished, interactive Power BI dashboard that demonstrates:

+- Data cleaning
+- Data modeling
+- DAX measures
+- Report design
+- Business insights and storytelling

+This forms part of my professional data analytics portfolio.